ASchneidman/odml_labs/lab6/lab6_projects.md

 3. What were the contributions of each group member towards all of the above?

 Bassam implemented the function necessary for biometric salting.
 Alex integrated those functions in the primary speaker diarization pipeline.
-Navya
+Navya did some research on other privacy preserving mthods and what metrics we can use to evaluate our model.

 3: Next steps